grscheller/neovim-notes/multipleVimWindows.md

 | `:term`      | open a shell in a new horizontal Vim window |
 | `:vert term` | open a shell in a new vertical Vim window   |

-This terminal window is essentually a read only vim session that displays the shell session interactions.
+This terminal window is essentially a read only vim session that displays the shell session interactions.
 You are put into *Insert Mode* and input is passed to the shell.
 You can copy text by jumping to *Normal Mode* using the usual vim buffers.